vasyl-khomko/jghjjhf/README.md

   { "name": "bar" }
 ```
 ### removeWith
-comparison for each element in a collection to the given properties object,<br/>
-returning an array without all elements that have equivalent property values.
+comparison for each element in a collection to the given properties object,<br /> returning an array without all elements that have equivalent property values.
 ```js
   $scope.collection = [
     { id: 1, name: 'foo' },